Non-squeezing theorem: The “symplectic camel”

+Although the term "symplectic camel" is sometimes used loosely to describe Gromov's non-squeezing theorem in its static form, experts in symplectic topology reserve it for the parametric version, which concerns the impossibility of moving a symplectic ball from one side of a hyperplane H to the other via a one-parameter family of symplectic embeddings, in such a way that the symplectic reductions of the intersections of the balls with the hyperplane H are always contained in a cylinder of smaller capacity.

+Further work

 De Gosson has shown that the non-squeezing theorem is closely linked to the Robertson–Schrödinger–Heisenberg inequality, a generalization of the Heisenberg uncertainty relation.
 The Robertson–Schrödinger–Heisenberg inequality states that:

 with Q and P the canonical coordinates and var and cov the variance and covariance functions.